-A number of methods have been proposed to estimate juvenile abundance and distribution in the Touchet River.
+A number of methods have been proposed to estimate juvenile abundance and distribution in the Touchet River if it occurs in the future.
 The use of electrofishing, hook and line, and beach seines for collect juveniles is proposed to collect up to 3,650 juveniles annually with an associate loss of 87 juveniles.
-Hook and line and beach seines have not been used in the past and electrofishing was used in the past to qualitatively determine abundance and distribution, with an average 5,578 juveniles collected annually (Table 33).
+Handling of juveniles during these activities can lead to injury and cause stress, however, trained personnel and established operating protocols can reduce the likelihood of any impacts (see Appendix A).
+Hook and line and beach seining methods have not been used in the past only electrofishing has been used to qualitatively determine abundance and distribution.
+When the sampling occurred in the past, an average 5,578 juveniles were collected annually (Table 33).
 It should be noted that if these methods are used in the future to PIT tag juvenile O. mykiss, then larger age-1 juveniles would be targeted substantially reducing the total number of O. mykiss handled annually.